 - "Bad" Cholesterol - Low-density lipoproteins (LDL) makes up the majority of the body's cholesterol.
 High levels of LDL can build up in the arteries and result in heart disease.

-What you should do to maintain health cholesterol levels
+What you should do to maintain healthy cholesterol levels

-- Eat a heart-healthy diet - limit foods with trans and saturated fats and cholesterol and salt, and includes low-fat protein sources like lean meat, poultry and fish, and eating vegetables, fruits and whole grains.
+- Eat a heart-healthy diet - limit foods high in trans and saturated fats, cholesterol and salt, and eat low-fat protein sources like lean meat, poultry and fish, and eating vegetables, fruits and whole grains.